 Using editor config is not necessary, but saves a lot of time and keeps developers from straying from the style of choice and helps to avoid some problems caused by formatting differences (line ending, tabs vs spaces).

-The eScience Center editor config file can be downloaded here
+The eScience Center has a shared editor config file

 Automatic code formatters and linters

 These are small programs that check if your code follows a specific coding style.
 Some code formatters can find more issues (unused variables, missing documentation, ...)
 They are often langauge dependent, and can be integrated with an editor.